KronosTheLate/ESeriesRounding.jl/README.md

 ```

 ## But what series should I round to?
-To determine what series is available to you, you can do two thing:
+To determine what series is available to you, you can do two things:
 1) Manually check for matches between the available components and a list of E-series values.
 To see all values in a given series, see the paragraph above.
 2) Use the function `determine_E`.